SamDSchofield/mocap_calibration_research/README.md

 This code accompanies the paper "Calibration for Camera-Motion Capture Extrinsics".
 The purpose is to calculate the transformation between a camera and the mocap rigid body being used to track it.
 Two methods of performing this calibration were implemented.
 The first uses the motion capture markers directly, as outlined in the accompanying paper.
-The second is our implementation of the calibration process described in \cite{tum}.
+The second is our implementation of the calibration process described [here](https://vision.in.tum.de/data/datasets/rgbd-dataset?key=sturm12iros).

 ## Quickstart
 This section describes how to reproduce the results from the paper.